-The fees paid/payable to Messrs Deloitte & Touche LLP, the external auditors, for the FY2017 are as follows:-
+The fees paid/payable to Messrs Deloitte & Touche LLP, the external auditors, for the FY2018 are as follows:-

 Services Amount (RMB)

-Audit service 456,000
+Audit service 503,000

-Non-audit service -
+Non-audit service 101,000

-Total 456,000
+Total 604,000

-The AC has also reviewed all audit fees paid to the external auditors.
-There were no non-audit fees paid to the external auditors of the Company in FY2017.
-The AC is satisfied that the nature and extent of such services will not prejudice the independence and objectivity of the external auditors.
+The AC has also reviewed all audit and non-audit fees paid to the external auditors.
+The AC is satisfied that the nature and extent of the non-audit service will not prejudice the independence and objectivity of the external auditors.